Ylianst/ESP-IQ2020/documentation/coolzone.md

 Cooling combined with boost is not a valid combination, so when the mode is `Cool` the preset is ignored and the heat pump simply chills the water.

 The `Boost` preset allows the controller to use the hot tub's induction heating in addition to the heat pump.
 This heats the water faster at the cost of using more power.
 The `Eco` preset relies on the heat pump alone.
-(These use Home Assistant's built-in `Boost` and `Eco` presets, since a custom preset named "Boost" collides with a reserved Home Assistant preset name.)

 The climate control also reflects what the heat pump's compressor is doing right now.
 It shows **red** when the water is being heated (either by the heat pump or induction heating) and **blue** when the heat pump is actively cooling the water.